How would the ‘Billionaire Minimum Income Tax’ work? - NewsBreak

 The budget proposes that households worth more than $100 million pay at least 20% in taxes on both income and “unrealized gains”— the increase in an unsold investment’s value.
 For many wealthy individuals, the administration says, that “true income” never gets taxed since it can be held onto for decades and sometimes generations.

 Biden’s proposal would allow wealthy households to spread some payments on unrealized gains over nine years, and then for five years on new income going forward.
 Stretching payments over multiple years is meant to smooth yearly variations in investment income, while still ensuring that the wealthiest end up paying a minimum tax rate of 20%.
-In effect, the Billionaire Minimum Income Tax payments are a prepayment of tax obligations these households will owe when they later realize their gains.What exactly is in Florida’s new ‘Don’t Say Gay’ law?
+In effect, the Billionaire Minimum Income Tax payments are a prepayment of tax obligations these households will owe when they later realize their gains.New round of talks aims to stop the fighting in Ukraine

 This is an extremely nuanced policy.
 The tax is targeting the ultra wealthy.
 It’s taxing gains achieved from their wealth, but it’s real and unrealized income rather than simply the underlying assets.